S3 EP7: Emma Doran

 And then I wake up with curly hair.

-When you're doing your final vape, are your eyes like closing?
-Are they literally, do you want, it's got to be the last thing you do?
-I'd like to know how many seconds between the vape and the sleep.
+When you're doing your final vape are your eyes like closing are they are literally do you want it's got to be the last thing you do i'd like to know how many seconds between the vape and the sleep yeah do you know what so the tv goes off the lights are off then there's a little scroll of the phone but the scroll of the phone is basically done to excuse the fact that the vape is still on the go.

-because once the phone gets switched off, like it's crazy then to be still vaping.
-You know what I mean?
+If you know what I mean?
+Yeah, because once the phone gets switched off, like it's crazy then to be still vaping, you know what I mean?
+I mean, this is one of my great ideas,

-I mean, this is one of my great ideas, Emma, and I have a lot of great ideas, but one of them is the last app that needs to be invented is just a vape app.
+and I have a lot of great ideas, but one of them is the last app that needs to be invented is just a vape app.

 So you can surf and then just bring the phone up to your mouth and then just take a sweet hit off that fire wire port.
 I know.

-But I'm sorry, I do connect my cozy to my phone and I listen to YouTube videos while I sleep then.
+But sorry, I do connect my cozy to my phone and I listen to YouTube videos while I sleep then.
 What's a cozy?
 So cozy is, this is obviously on top of the socks.

 I put on my cozy.